rubyworks/yaml_command/README.md

 ### sort

-The sort comment can be used to sort portions of a YAML document.
+The sort command can be used to sort portions of a YAML document.

 ### slurp